Golem 1.5 features - Part 3: MCP

 input: MultimodalItems.WithCustom[MyStructuredType]

-): Future[MultimodalItems.WithCustom[MyStructuredType]]
+): Future[MultimodalItems.WithCustom[MyStructuredType]]#derive.golem_schema

 pub(all) struct MyStructuredType { /* ... */ }